conradakunga/Blog/_posts/2022-01-10-all-sons-are-handsome-all-daughters-are-beautiful-pitching-enterprise-software.md

 ---
 layout: post
-title: All Sons Are Handsome; All Daughters Are Beautiful
+title: All Sons Are Handsome; All Daughters Are Beautiful - Pitching Enterprise Software
 date: 2022-01-10 10:15:57 +0300
 categories:
     - The Business Of Software